Latin America looks to Europe for drug fighting models

 Calderon, whose military crackdown on drug cartels set off an orgy of violence in Mexico, expressed fatigue with calling on the United States and Europe to curtail drug use, saying U.S. drug consumers alone fuelled Mexico’s drug war to the tune of $20 billion a year.

-He said the legalization of pot in Colorado and Washington marked a paradigm shift.
+He said the legalisation of pot in Colorado and Washington marked a paradigm shift.

 “We have to ask what alternatives there are.
 Perhaps less money and less appetite would be generated if there was another way to regulate drugs,” he said.